-Two of Britian’s best loved comedians – Griff Rhys Jones and Lee Mack – join forces in this hilarious new adaption by director Sean Foley and writer Phil Porter of Moliere’s classic comedy, The Miser, which will open at the Garrick theatre in March 2017.
+Two of Britian’s best loved comedians – Griff Rhys Jones and Lee Mack – joined forces in this hilarious new adaption by director Sean Foley and writer Phil Porter of Moliere’s classic comedy, The Miser, which ran at the Garrick theatre in 2017.

-Two-time Olivier award-winner Jones, who was last seen on the London stage as Fagin in the musical Oliver!, stars alongside BAFTA and British Comedy Award winner Lee Mack who makes his West End debut.
+Two-time Olivier award-winner Jones, who was last seen on the London stage as Fagin in the musical Oliver!, starred alongside BAFTA and British Comedy Award winner Lee Mack who made his West End debut.

 Stand-up comedian Mack cut his acting teeth in the BBC comedy series Not Going Out and is currently team captain on the tv panel show Would I Lie To You as well as a regular host on Have I Got News For You, Nevermind the Buzzcocks and 8 out of 10 Cats Does Countdown.

 So what’s The Miser about, you may well ask?
 Fanatical about protecting his wealth, the paranoid Harpagon suspects all of trying to flinch his fortune and will go to any length to protect it.
 Motivated only by money, he sets his about securing wealthy spouses for his children in order that they will have no need for his riches.
 As true feelings and identities are revealed will Harpagon allow his children to follow their heart, or will his love of gold prove all-consuming?
 Passion and purse strings go head to head in this rip roaring comedy directed by Sean Foley (The Painkiller, The Ladykillers, Jeeves and Wooster).

 Matthew Horne (Gavin and Stacey & The Catherine Tate Show) also starred.